Custom Parts

 Ajax Support

-Within a custom form part or a custom section you can also trigger Ajax events refreshing other form parts or sections within the same form definition.
-For this behaviour you can refer to the clientId of the component ‘formComponents’.
+Within a custom form part or a custom section you can also trigger Ajax events refreshing other form parts or sections within the same page.
+For this behavior you can refer to the clientId of the component ‘formComponents’.
 See the following example:

 <h:selectOneMenu